 Abstract: In 2014, the USA initiated the formation of a multilateral military operation against Daesh in Syria and Iraq.
 Eventually, more than 70 states joined the anti-Daesh coalition.
 However,contributions to the military effort have been characterized by great variance, especially among EU member states.
 While some states took leading roles in the airstrikes, others provided training for Iraqi and Kurdish forces, and still others did not get involved beyond voicing their support for the policy.
 Against this backdrop, this article makes a two-fold contribution to the literature on military coalitions and security policy.
 Empirically, the article provides a mapping of the then 28 EU member states’ military engagement in the fight against Daesh in Syria and Iraq.
 Analytically, fuzzy-set Qualitative Comparative Analysis (fsQCA) is applied to account for the observed pattern of military involvement, using an integrative framework that combines international and domestic factors.
 The results demonstrate that multiple paths led towards EU military involvement in the anti-Daesh coalition.
 At the same time, international level incentives, such as external threat and/or alliance value feature prominently in all three identified paths.
 The analysis further underscores the value of a configurational perspective, because neither an external threat nor alliance value are sufficient on their own to bring about the outcome.
 Across the set-theoretic configurations, these conditions either combine with other ‘push’ factors or with the absence of constraints against military involvement.
 In line with the latter, the article highlights the policy relevance of institutional constraints, especially legislative veto rights, since most of those countries that were involved in the airstrikes of the anti-Daesh coalition did not have formal parliamentary involvement on matters of military deployment policy.

 Corrigendum: The published article contains erroneous illustrations.
-A correction notice will be published on the EPSR website.
+A correction notice has been published on the EPSR website.
 Meanwhile, a correct preprint version of the article can be accessed here.

 Abstract:While parliaments have long been neglected actors in the analysis of security policy, a research literature on the subject is growing.
 Current research is focused primarily on how parliaments, relying on formal legal competences, can constrain governmental policies.
 However, this research needs expansion in three areas.
 First, informal sources of parliamentary influence on security policy deserve more systematic attention as the significance of parliaments often hinges on contextual factors and individual decision-makers.
 Second, we still lack a systematic understanding of the effects of parliamentary involvement on security policy.
 Finally, the role of parliaments for the politics of security is almost completely uncharted territory.
 When parliaments become involved in security policy, does it foster transparency and contribute to the politicisation of security policy so that security policy becomes a ‘normal’ political issue?
 The article reviews current research, derives findings from the contributions to this Special Issue, and spells out their wider implications.